 Rouble hits over 2-week high as rising oil prices outweigh sanction risks

-Current conditions should allow the rouble to strengthen to 74 versus the dollar and possibly beyond that level, said Dmitry Polevoy, head of investment at Locko-Invest.
+Current conditions should allow the rouble to strengthen to 74 versus the dollar and possibly beyond that, said Dmitry Polevoy, head of investment at Locko-Invest.

-Nationwide protests over Navalny, who was jailed last week for almost three years for parole violations he calls trumped up, have pressurised the rouble in recent weeks.
+Nationwide protests over Navalny, who was jailed last week for almost three years for parole violations he calls trumped up, have pressured the rouble in recent weeks.

 For Russian equities guide see RU/EQUITY